Wednesday, April 29, 2009

 Spoken word poetry definitely conveys a deeper meaning and hits harder than reading written poetry.
 Hearing a recital via spoken word leaves you on a peak where all that matters at that moment is what your ears are hearing and it definitely hits harder still when the spoken word poet is good at what he does.
 I've been to one or two recitations and tell you what, I always come out feeling like something strong just found its way into me.
 I do some poetry even though i've been pretty rusty of late.
 In Nigeria, poetry is indeed coming strong but there remains a lot of work to be done still and honestly, the bulk of the work lies with those of us who love poetry and wish to see the art thrive in Nigeria.

-rayo said...
+Rayo said...

 spoken word, i much prefer to hear than read poetry. i remember hearing jumoke fola-alade recite years ago. she was so so good.